• Skip to primary navigation

 Cycle through Punggol Waterway Park

 With its cycling and jogging paths along calm waters, Punggol Waterway Park is lovely for an afternoon jaunt.
 Bring along your bicycle or skates, or rent them from stalls along the stretch.
 You’ll breeze past a peaceful backdrop of nature as you ride.
 Bird-watchers have plenty to keep an eye out for too, such as rose-ringed parakeets and collared kingfishers.
-Also, kids can have fun running amok in the watery playground.
+It’s also a fun activity for kids, with plenty of opportunities to run amok in the watery playground.

 Catch music and art at the Esplanade